-10. Disarmament: Civilian and military programmes for disarmament, demobilization and reintegration (DDR) are mobilizing increased attention and resources of the international community and represent an indispensable stage in rebuilding mutual confidence within communities and in restoring a normal social and political life in countries emerging from conflict situations.
-The experiences of the recent past illustrate the vital importance of the proper management of these programmes, the underlying risk when success is only partial and the special attention that must be paid to demobilization, psychological care and the social reintegration of child soldiers.
+10. Civilian and military programmes for disarmament, demobilization and reintegration (DDR) are mobilizing increased attention and resources of the international community and represent an indispensable stage in rebuilding mutual confidence within communities and in restoring a normal social and political life in countries emerging from conflict situations.
+The experiences of the recent past illustrate the vital importance of the proper management of these programmes, the underlying risk when success is only partial, the need for appropriate funding mechanisms for disarmament and reintegration phases and the special attention that must be paid to demobilization, psychological care and the social reintegration of child soldiers.

 III.
-Recent initiatives on SALW
+RECENT INITIATIVES ON SALW